oe/download-git-userscript/README.md

 [中文说明](#中文说明)

+> You can create your own userscript power by webpack/es6/typescript/etc by starting from this [template](https://github.com/oe/webpack-userscript-template)

 It's a useful user script for Github users:
 1. allow you to donwload a sub-folder of a repo online without cloning the whole repository to your machine